 All Terrain Wheelchair Tires – General Notes

-Generally speaking, the big thing to look for in all terrain wheelchair tires (off road wheelchair tyres for you Brits!) is tread (beach wheelchairs being the exception, which is why we mention them separately).
+Generally speaking, the big thing to look for in all-terrain wheelchair tires (off-road wheelchair tires for you Brits!) is tread (beach wheelchairs are the exception, which is why we mention them separately).

 More Tread, the Better